Rome Travel Guide

-Rome has been a popular tourist spot for a while so the locals are used to it and almost anyone who works with tourists will have a basic understanding of English.
+Rome has been a popular tourist spot for a long time, so the locals are used to it and almost anyone who works in tourism will have a basic understanding of English.

-Most restaurants will have English translations of the menu.
+Most restaurants will have English menus too.
 Street signs and museum info boards are usually in multiple languages.
-And at hotels, pretty much everyone speaks English.
+And in hotels pretty much everyone speaks English.